-The Department of Urology at Northwestern University Feinberg School of Medicine aims to educate the complete urologist.
+The Department of Urology at Northwestern University Feinberg School of Medicine educates diverse surgeons with experience in all sub-specialty areas of urology.
 Supervised clinical experience in adult and pediatric urology combined with laboratory research offers students, residents and fellows a foundation that is essential to the diagnosis and treatment of patients and to developing their areas of interest and focus.
-Learn more about our educational programs via the links below: